MlennGarien/800craft/readme.md

 ## Download 800Craft Plus
-* The website is currently experiencing technical difficulties.
+The website is currently experiencing technical difficulties.
 A link will be posted soon

 ## About 800Craft
-800Craft is a custom server developed by Jonty800 and GlennMR, and then taken over by MrBluePotato and LeChosenOne after Jonty800 and GlennMR retired from developing.
-It then became known as 800craft Plus.
-800Craft Plus is forked from fCraft, it is designed to maintain high performance without lag or crashing while having a wide selection of implemented commands and features.

-## Installation (Windows)

-800Craft Plus requires Microsoft .NET Framework 4.0.
-Your system may already have it installed, and you can download it from microsoft.com
+800Craft Plus is the continuation of 800Craft, and is developed by LeChosenOne and MrBluePotato 800Craft was developed by Jonty800, GlennMR and LaoTszy.

+800craft Plus is designed to have tons of features, while not compromising speed and server efficency.

-## Installation (Linux, Unix, MacOS X)
+## Installation & Troubleshooting

-800Craft Plus requires Mono 2.10 (recommended).
-You can download it from www.mono-project.org, or (on some Linux distributions) install it through your package manager.

-To be able to use graphical 800Craft Plus components (ServerGUI and ConfigGUI) you will also need GDI+ library (libgdiplus).
-Before starting 800Craft Plus, make sure that it has read/write permissions in the 800Craft Plus directory.

-To run ".exe" files with Mono, use the following syntax:
-Mono 2.6.4: "mono SomeFile.exe"
-Mono 2.8+:  "mono --gc=sgen SomeFile.exe"

-If you're intending to run a public server that appears on minecraft.net's server list, you need to import https certificates to tell mono you trust them, this can be done by running mozroots --import --ask-remove as the 800Craft Plus user on your system.
+Read the "Read Me.txt" for installation and troubleshooting information

 ## 800Craft Plus Commands